tommikaikkonen/redux-orm-primer/README.md

 > 4. Check which Model's states the selector has accessed on previous runs.
 Check for equality with each of those states versus their states in the previous ORM state.
 If all of them are equal, return the previous result.
 > 5. Run the selector.
 Check the Session object used by the selector for which Model's states were accessed, and merge them with the previously saved information about accessed models (if-else branching can change which models are accessed on different inputs).
 Save the ORM state and other arguments the selector was called with, overriding previously saved values.
 Save the selector result.
 Return the selector result.

 So for `todos` selector, we access the Todo and Tag models (because we access all todos with `Todo.map(todo => ...)` and the related tags with `todo.tags`).
 The `user` selector accesses only the User model.
-All of our actions modify either the Todo or Tag model states, so the `todos` selector is run after every update.
+All of our actions modify either the Todo or Tag model states, or change the selected user, so the `todos` selector is run after every update.
 If we also had a Tag selector like this:

 ```javascript
 const tagNames = schema.createSelector(orm => {